prometheus-protocol/prometheus-protocol/README.md

 - **Standards-Compliant JWTs:** Generates `ES256` signed JWTs using the web-standard `P-256` curve for maximum interoperability.
 - **Public Key Discovery (JWKS):** Exposes the public signing key via a standard `/.well-known/jwks.json` endpoint.
 - **Server Metadata:** Provides a `/.well-known/oauth-authorization-server` discovery document for automated client configuration, as per [RFC 8414](https://tools.ietf.org/html/rfc8414).
+- **Resource Indicators:** Supports the specification of resource indicators during authorization to indicate the target resource server for the token as defined in [RFC 8707](https://tools.ietf.org/html/rfc8707)

 ## Architecture

 The project consists of two primary canisters:

 - **`oauth_backend`:** The main OAuth2 server.
-It handles all logic for client registration, activation, authorization, token issuance, and key management.
+It handles all logic for client registration and activation, resource server registration, authorization, token issuance, and key management.
 - **`oauth_frontend`:** A simple UI canister that serves the login and payment page.
 It integrates with `@dfinity/auth-client` to handle the Internet Identity flow.

 ## Getting Started